 Charles did not appear before any committing court nor did he waive any preliminary examination.
 He did not know about Aydelotte going to the see the Judge at the hotel.
 At no later time was Charles brought before the Judge or any one else as a committing court.

 The $2,000 bond was paid by Charles' father, John R. Teague; his brother, L.A.
 (Leander) Teague; W. H. Burkett (Charles' brother-in-law); and A.T.
-Terrill, whose identity I haven't been able to ascertain at this time.
+Terrill.
+A.T.
+Terrill was also Charles' brother-in-law, he was married to Amanda Burkett, Alfred (A.T.) was named as Administrator to the Estate of William Burkett.
+William Burkett was the father of Amanda and Elizabeth, Charles Teague's wife.

 Due to Charles fleeing Tennesse and not appearing before the Court, the $2,000 bond was forfeited by the State filing a Forfeiture on Bond proceeding against the sureties.
 The next year found the sureties of the bond trying to have the $2,000 returned to them due to irregularities that were performed during Charles' arrest.
 John R. Teague, et al. filed several Judgment Nisi* and other motions to have the $2,000 bond returned and each decision was decided against them.
 They appealed to the State Supreme Court.